Andrewfeng123/andrewfeng123.github.io/docs/index.md

-I am a masters student in the Department of Pure Mathematics at the University of Waterloo studying model theory.
-Previously, I studied math and CS at the University of Toronto.
-In my spare time, you can find me shredding trails on my mountain [bike](/assets/bike.jpg).
+I recently graduated from the University of Waterloo with a Master's in Pure Mathematics.
+My research focus was [model theory](https://en.wikipedia.org/wiki/Model_theory), a branch of mathematical logic.
+Before that, I studied math and CS at the University of Toronto. <!-- In my spare time, you can find me shredding trails on my mountain [bike](/assets/bike.jpg). -->

-Academically, my [coursework](/courses) during university sums up the technical things I know.

-On the side, I'm currently learning about robotics and game engine programming!
+I am currently on the job market for software engineering.
+I am interested in projects where the performance/correctness is critical or where math is essential.
+Currently, I am learning about robotics, modern C++, physics simulation, and some machine learning.
 See [my learning page](/portfolio/learning).